|

 the gift-giving and perform the final part of the rite.
 And let

-us pray that the Valar still see fit to bless our colony and will
+us pray that the Valar still see fit to bless our colony, and

 elves."

 Legolas slid Eowyn's gown off her shoulders.
-It is going to be
+It will be difficult

-difficult to make love tonight, he thought, even to her, after
+to make love, he thought, even to her, after what has just

 "My lord," said Lady Lessien, softly, "I have